plone/plone.contentrules/plone/contentrules/README.txt

   >>> newContext = MyContent()

   >>> sorted([a.title for a in localRuleManager.getAvailableActions(IObjectEvent)])
-  ['Halt Rule Execution', 'Log Event', 'Move To Folder', 'Object Copied Specific Action', 'Object Created specific action']
+  ['Halt Rule Execution', 'Log Event', 'Move To Folder']

   >>> sorted([a.title for a in localRuleManager.getAvailableActions(IObjectCreatedEvent)])
-  ['Halt Rule Execution', 'Log Event', 'Object Copied Specific Action', 'Object Created specific action']
+  ['Halt Rule Execution', 'Log Event', 'Move To Folder', 'Object Created specific action']

   >>> sorted([a.title for a in localRuleManager.getAvailableActions(IObjectCopiedEvent)])
-  ['Halt Rule Execution', 'Log Event', 'Object Copied Specific Action']
+  ['Halt Rule Execution', 'Log Event', 'Move To Folder', 'Object Copied Specific Action', 'Object Created specific action']